khalidsbn/books-recommendation/README.md

 This page has the most 20 popular books.

-6. Try to enter the name of a book
+5. Try to enter the name of a book

 <img src="static/img/recommendation_page.png" width="800"/>

-7. Click show to get the recommendations
+6. Click show to get the recommendations
 <img src="static/img/recommendation.png" width="800"/>

-### Known issues
-Still updating ...